akshitagupta15june/Face-X/Readme.md

 * [Akshita Gupta](https://github.com/akshitagupta15june) <h3>Join official <a href="https://discord.com/invite/Jmc97prqjb">Discord Channel</a> for discussion</h3>

-Or you can create a  <a href="https://github.com/akshitagupta15june/Face-X/issues">issue</a> and mention there , which new features or extension can make this Project more good.
+Or you can create a  <a href="https://github.com/akshitagupta15june/Face-X/issues">issue</a> and mention there, which new features or extensions can make this Project more good.

 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------------------ -->